-Deconstructing Walter Benjamin:
+Deconstructing Walter Benjamin

 At the core of Benjamin’s argument is that which withers in the age of mechanical reproduction is the aura of the work of art.
 He’s wrong in that books are made by mechanical reproduction yet stories and authors retain their aura as much as any work of art.
 Munch's The Scream is known from reproduction yet remains haunting, as haunting as any Raven perched upon a bust of Pallas just above my chamber door.
 Without its aura, an image is illustration, not art.
-Benjamin's error comes from a materialism which says the only meaning of art lies in an accurate rendition of reality, the essence of art is pictorial reproduction.
+Benjamin's error comes from a Marxism that says the only meaning of art lies in an accurate rendition of reality; the essence of art is pictorial reproduction.
 In fact art consists of hinting there's more than the obvious.

 Some find Benjamin complex and difficult; there’s reason for that but not what we'd expect.
-When we read something that contradicts our expectations we generally skip that sentence; here we're eventually left with shreds of doubts and hanging chads.
+When we read something that contradicts our expectations we generally skip that sentence; here we’re eventually left with shreds of doubt and hanging chads.
 The difficulty in reading Benjamin is not intellectual comprehension, it is in matching what we read to what he’s supposed to have said; we must censor the text to meet our expectations.
 Many of us stop reading when unable to reconcile such contradictions between fact and fiction, and so we leave Benjamin behind as "difficult".
 It is near impossible to interpret Benjamin according to the mythology woven in his name.

-Walter Benjamin has been praised as an early Marshal McLuhan, a social scientist able to discern objectively the cultural effects of media.
+Walter Benjamin has been praised as an early Marshal McLuhan, a social scientist able to discern the cultural effects of media.
 Yet on reading the text we find a political message that strays from the truth and then ignores it.
-Where we thought "The Work Of Art In The Age Of Mechanical Reproduction" was pure research similar to today's academic scholarship, it is in fact Marxist propaganda.
+Where we thought “The Work Of Art In The Age Of Mechanical Reproduction” was research similar to today's academic scholarship, it is in fact Marxist propaganda.
 History reminds us that Marxists saw truth and accuracy as useful when convenient; we cannot read Benjamin innocently when the work has political priorities.